Delaware Route 1: South of Dover

 In 1974, DE 1 was signed concurrent with DE 14 east of Milford and on the Milford Bypass.
 Work began in 1975 to widen the portion of DE 14 bypassing Rehoboth Beach, which included a new bridge over the Lewes and Rehoboth Canal.
 In 1977, DE 14 was truncated to Milford, with DE 1 replacing the route between Fenwick Island and the south end of the Milford Bypass.
 As a result of this, DE 14A was renumbered to DE 1A.
 A new high-level bridge carrying DE 1 over the Lewes and Rehoboth Canal opened in 1978.
 By 1981, DE 1 was widened to a divided highway between Dewey Beach and southwest of Rehoboth Beach except for the crossing of the canal.
 In 1985, the crossing over the Lewes and Rehoboth Canal was dualized with a high-level bridge constructed for northbound traffic.
 DE 1 was designated along US 113 between Milford and Dover in 1988.

-In 1991, DelDOT enacted corridor preservation measures on DE 1, including its concurrency with US 113, from Dover Air Force Base to Nassau to prevent excessive development along the corridor so it can gradually be transformed into a freeway.
-The same year, a jughandle was built between eastbound US 9/DE 404 and northbound DE 1 as part of an reconfiguration of the Five Points intersection that separated the DE 23 and Plantation Road intersection from US 9/DE 404.
+In mid 1991, DelDOT enacted corridor preservation measures on DE 1, including its concurrency with US 113, from Dover Air Force Base to Nassau to prevent excessive development along the corridor so it can gradually be transformed into a freeway.

+From 1990 to 1991, a jughandle was built between eastbound US 9/DE 404 and northbound DE 1 as part of an reconfiguration of the Five Points intersection that separated the DE 23 and the Plantation Road intersection from US 9/DE 404.

 In 2004, the concurrent US 113 designation along DE 1 between Milford and Dover Air Force Base was removed.

-Between September 2003 and May 2004, a $5 million improvement project took place on DE 1 between Dewey Beach and the Lewes and Rehoboth Canal bridge that added sidewalks on both sides of the road, median modifications, improvements to pavement, drainage, and intersections, and installed new pedestrian and traffic signals.
-In 2004, DelDOT began a study on converting the Five Points intersection into an interchange in addition to constructing the Western Parkway.
+Between September 2003 and May 2004, a $5 million improvement project took place on DE 1 between Dewey Beach and the Lewes and Rehoboth Canal bridge that added sidewalks on both sides of the road, a new median, improvements to pavement, drainage, and intersections, and installed pedestrian signals alongside the replacement of traffic signals.

+In 2004, DelDOT considered converting the Five Points intersection into an interchange in addition to constructing the Western Parkway.
 The Western Parkway would have provided a road corridor from DE 1 north of Five Points south to DE 24, running to the west of DE 1.
 The parkway, which was intended to provide another north-south corridor in the area, was planned to have partial control of access, featuring intersections with existing roads but no private driveways or access to new development.
 Alternatives for these projects were presented at public workshops between 2004 and 2008, although the projects were cancelled due to lack of support and financial limitations.

 On September 11, 2006, work began on a $9.7 million project to widen DE 1 between DE 24 in Midway and US 9/DE 404 in Five Points by adding a third southbound lane and a multi-use lane in both directions.
 The project was completed on June 9, 2008.